When the Probate Estate Falls Short

 Order of Liability Among Transferees

-Arizona does not treat all nonprobate transferees equally.
-The statute sets a specific order for who pays first.
+The statute does not treat all nonprobate transferees equally.
+It sets a specific order for who pays first.
 Any direction in the deceased person's will or governing instrument controls.
-If no direction exists, the trustee of the principal nonprobate trust (usually the revocable living trust designated as the residuary beneficiary) bears liability first.
+If no direction exists, the trustee of the principal nonprobate trust bears liability first.
+This is usually the revocable living trust designated as the residuary beneficiary.
 Other nonprobate transferees share liability proportionally after that.

-Creditors have a two-year window after the decedent's death to bring a proceeding, and the personal representative must receive a written demand before any action begins.
-If the personal representative declines to pursue a claim in good faith, the creditor can bring the proceeding independently at their own expense.
+Creditors have a two-year window after the decedent's death to bring a proceeding.
+The personal representative must receive a written demand before any action begins.
+If the personal representative declines to pursue a claim in good faith, the creditor can bring the proceeding independently.

-For families relying on nonprobate transfers as part of their estate plan, understanding this statute helps set realistic expectations about asset protection when outstanding debts exist.
+For families relying on nonprobate transfers as part of their estate plan, understanding this statute helps set realistic expectations.
+Real property and other valuable assets that pass outside probate may still be subject to creditor claims when the probate estate has insufficient funds.